JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

    semaphore][cs] is one way of doing this.
 A group of threads/coroutines popping from a queue is another.
  * **Making API calls [idempotent][idempotency] and implement retries.** Make a timed out, or failed, request retried without having duplicates.
-Usually this is done by the client submitting the identifier of the TODO to avoid duplicates.
-This has the added benefit of adding resiliency - if your service has a general hickup, this might save you big time!
+Usually, this is done by the client submitting the identifier of the TODO to avoid duplicates.
+This has the added benefit of adding resiliency - if your service has a general hiccup, this might save you big time!

 [qt]: https://en.wikipedia.org/wiki/Queueing_theory
 [amdahl]: https://en.wikipedia.org/wiki/Amdahl%27s_law